 Semester in Practice Externships (Domestic)

-The Semester in Practice Program is a new, highly selective full-time externship program.
-Students selected for the program will participate in a full-time externship program during one semester of their final year at the law school.
+The Semester in Practice program is a highly-selective, full-time externship program.
+Students selected for the program will participate in a full-time externship during one semester of their final year at the law school.
 No more than four students each semester will be selected.
 Requirements of the program include:

-- Students will extern in a 10-credit ungraded field placement (the equivalent of 35 hours per week at the placement) during either the fall or the spring semester of their final year at the law school.
+- Students will extern in a 10-credit ungraded field placement (the equivalent of 35 hours per week) during either the fall or the spring semester of their final year at the law school

-- Externship organizations will be in the Boston area or in the Washington D.C. area.
-Once students are selected for the Semester in Practice Program, they will work with Professor Bernadette Feeley who will assist in the placement process.
+- Externship organizations will be in the Boston or the Washington D.C. area.
+Once students are selected for the Semester in Practice Program, they will work with a member of the faculty who will assist in the placement process

-- Among other things, during the Semester in Practice, enrolled students will be required to submit weekly time logs and journals, meet with his/her faculty advisor for one hour at least every other week, and complete mid-semester and end-of-semester evaluations of the placement.
+- Students enrolled in the Semester in Practice program will be required to submit weekly time logs and journals, meet with their faculty advisor for one hour at least every other week, and complete mid-semester and end-of-semester evaluations of the placement

-- Participating students may not be employed or volunteer at any other job (including pro bono service) for more than 20 hours per week while participating in the Semester in Practice Program.
-Students may not be engaged in employment which may present a conflict of interest with the externship.
+- Participating students may not be employed or volunteer at any other job (including pro bono service) for more than 20 hours per week while participating in the Semester in Practice program or be engaged in any employment which may present a conflict of interest with the externship

-- Students are strongly encouraged to take Professional Responsibility and, for litigation related placements, Evidence prior to enrolling in the Semester in Practice Program.
+- Students are strongly encouraged to take Professional Responsibility—in addition to Evidence for litigation-related placements—prior to enrolling in the Semester in Practice Program

 Application Deadlines and Criteria

-Please email the completed PDF application to firstname.lastname@example.org.
-Applications for the Spring 2021 Semester in Practice Program are due no later than October 9, 2020.
-Applications for the Fall 2021 Semester in Practice Program are due no later than March 12, 2021.
+Please email the completed PDF application to Mary E. Sawicki.
+Applications for the Spring 2022 Semester in Practice Program are due no later than October 9, 2021.
+Applications for the Fall 2022 Semester in Practice Program are due no later than March 12, 2022.

 Required for Submission